Skip to content

 - Full verification: make check (includes all above)

 Diagnosing harness quality: Use "isometric model control."
 Keep the model fixed, remove subsystems one at a time, measure which removal causes the biggest performance drop.
 That's your bottleneck — focus your effort there.
+Like finding the bottleneck in a kitchen: take away the recipe shelf and see how much slower things get, shut off the stove and see the impact.

 Four iterations, the model didn't change at all, success rate went from 20% to near 100%.
 That's the power of harness engineering.
+You didn't buy more expensive ingredients — you just organized the kitchen properly.

 Key Takeaways